thruthesky/easy_packages/easyuser/README.md

 ## FirestoreUserDoc

-It works just the same as `UserDoc` but gets data from Firestore.
+- It works just the same as `UserDoc` but gets data from Firestore.

+- Note that, the truth of the source is saved in Firestore.
+Meaning, the data in realtime database are not the origin data.
+It's mirrored data.
+And it might not have the updated data.

+- Use `FirestoreUserDoc` whenever you need to get a document only one time.

+- Use `UserDoc` when you need to display a list of user data or to display the data in realtime since it uses rtdb and it's cheap.